Sanghren/avalanche-hardhat-fork-tutorial/README.md

 If you want to test your Swapper `swap` function you then need to set up in your test environment :

-- 2 Token contracts to use in a pair contract
+- 2 ERC20 contracts
 - Pangolin Factory
 - Pangolin router's contract
-- A Pair contract (PGL) using your 2 previously created contract And all this with the appropriate constructor params, linking all this together.
+- A Pair contract (PGL) using your 2 previously created ERC20.
+- And all this with the appropriate constructor params, linking all this together.
 Doable but since one of our most precious resource is time...